probablycorey/wax/README.md

 Setup
 -----

-I'm assuming you've got oink... if not, grab it at http://github.com/probablycorey/oink
+I'm assuming you've got wax... if not, grab it at http://github.com/probablycorey/wax

 • Create a new "Window-based Application" iPhone project in xcode

-• Drag the oink folder into the your <PROJECT ROOT> folder (the actual folder via Finder/Terminal not into xCode).
-Then drag the <PROJECT ROOT>/oink/src folder into the xcode "Groups & Files" pane.
+• Drag the wax folder into the your <PROJECT ROOT> folder (the actual folder via Finder/Terminal not into xCode).
+Then drag the <PROJECT ROOT>/wax/src folder into the xcode "Groups & Files" pane.
 You want to make sure "Copy items into destination group's folder" is NOT checked and "Recursively create groups for any added folders" is selected.

 • In your UIApplication delegate file add...
-    #import "oink.h"
+    #import "wax.h"

-• In your UIApplication delegate's "applicationDidFinishLaunching:" method (after the call to [window makeKeyAndVisible]) add... oink_start();
+• In your UIApplication delegate's "applicationDidFinishLaunching:" method (after the call to [window makeKeyAndVisible]) add... wax_start();
   // OR if you want to add extensions
-  // oink_startWithExtensions(luaopen_libXfunction, luaopen_libYfunction, nil);
+  // wax_startWithExtensions(luaopen_libXfunction, luaopen_libYfunction, nil);

 • Add a run script build phase (This will copy all your lua scripts into the app bundle every time you build the project.)
 1.)
 In the xcode Groups & Files pane right click "Targets" 2.)
 Click Add > New Build Phase > New Run Script Build Phase 3.)
 A weird little editor window should pop up.
-In the Script text area write oink/copy_scripts.sh
+In the Script text area write wax/copy_scripts.sh

 • Now build your app!
 It should compile and you should have a new folder named "data" in <PROJECT ROOT> (If you want to see the data folder in xcode you have to add the xcode project, this is optional though.)